CALM Command Line Interface (CLI)

 Options:

---name <name>: (required when creating a new pattern) Display name for the pattern.--description <description>: (required when creating a new pattern) Short description of the pattern.--namespace <namespace>: Target namespace (default:default).-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.
+--name <name>: Optional display name override (falls back to the document'stitlefield).--description <description>: Optional description override.-t, --change-type <type>: Semver bump type βpatch(default),minor, ormajor.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.

 Pull a patternβ

-To download a specific version of a pattern from CALM Hub, provide the namespace, pattern ID, and version:
+To download a pattern from CALM Hub, provide the namespace and mapping slug.
+Omit --ver to pull the latest version:

 calm hub pull pattern \